identity2/Hugo-Blog/content/posts/andrew-ng-machine-learning-course-review.md

 ```

 ### Principal Component Analysis
-To visualize or compress data, we commonly need to shrink the number of dimensions of a set of data. **Principal Componenet Analysis** allows us to approximate and transform high-dimensional feature sets into lower dimensional ones.
+To visualize or compress data, we commonly need to shrink the number of dimensions of a set of data. **Principal Component Analysis** allows us to approximate and transform high-dimensional feature sets into lower dimensional ones.

 ### Anomaly detection
 This is another useful unsupervised learning algorithm.
 It adopts **Density Estimation** to find out which  are anomalies in a large set of data points.
 Gaussian distribution and Multivariate Gaussian distribution would be mentioned and explained briefly in this section.